-Africa has great potentials and there is virtually no country without something interesting and exciting for tourists from all over the world to see.
+Africa has great potential and there is virtually no country without something interesting and exciting for tourists from all over the world to see.
 Tourism provides an opportunity for Africa to showcase itself to the rest of the world.
-Here, we have put together this informative guide to unveil very interesting but yet unknown places to tourists that would like to visit Africa.
+Here, we have put together this informative guide to unveil very interesting yet unknown places to tourists that would like to visit Africa.

 Interesting things about the Cradle of Humankind

 A man called Robert Broom in the 1930s discovered the first ape-man fossils at Sterkfontein.
 Before and around this time, several other expeditions had been going on and it was not until 1966 that Philip Tobias started excavations at Sterkfontein.
 Lee Berger of the University of Witwatersrand discovered the first human fossil specimens at the Gladysvale site which made it the first early hominid site discovered in South Africa in about 48 years.
 Sometime after that, in precisely 1994, Andre Keyser discovered fossil hominids at the Drimolen site while in 1997, two fossil hominid teeth were discovered at the Gondolin site by Kevin Kuykendall and Colin Menter who were also from the University of Witwatersrand.
-There were a lot of expeditions carried out in this area that has come to known as the Cradle of Humankind and each of these places are interesting sightseeing spots for tourists and for researchers from all over the world.
+There were a lot of expeditions carried out in this area that has come to be known as the Cradle of Humankind and each of these places are interesting sightseeing spot for tourists and for researchers from all over the world.

 In the area called the Cradle of Humankind is Maropeng, which is less than an hour’s drive from Johannesburg.
 Visiting this place will be both exciting and interesting for families on vacation and those visiting for just sightseeing.
 There are a lot of things to do especially for the children.
-There is the high-tech museum which has lots of restaurants, interactive displays and the Maropeng hotel from where you can get very good views of the Witwaterberg and Magaliesberg mountains.
+There is a high-tech museum that has lots of restaurants, interactive displays, and the Maropeng hotel from where you can get very good views of the Witwaterberg and Magaliesberg mountains.
 Here also, you and your family can enjoy different African cuisines in any of the four restaurants located there.
-Another thing to experience is the symbolic boat ride that starts from the present day and travels back in time passing through the important phases of earth creation.
+Another thing to experience is the symbolic boat ride that starts from the present day and travels back in time passing through the important phases of earth's creation.
 This destination has lots of fun things to see and enjoy.

-This is one of the popular fossil sites in the Cradle of Humankind, South Africa and the area is also known as the ‘home of the big cats’ because here, a lot of animal fossils especially those of big cats were discovered.
-It is located 2.5km south west of the Sterkfontein caves.
-Fossils of pigs, elephants, rodents and several big cats have been discovered here.
+This is one of the popular fossil sites in the Cradle of Humankind, South Africa, and the area is also known as the ‘home of the big cats’ because here, a lot of animal fossils especially those of big cats were discovered.
+It is located 2.5km southwest of the Sterkfontein caves.
+Fossils of pigs, elephants, rodents, and several big cats have been discovered here.

 It is particularly significant as it is said to be one of the first sites in Africa where skeletons of these big cats are found.

 Another interesting place to visit in the Cradle of Humankind, South Africa is Cooper’s cave.
-This site is in between the Sterkfontein and Kromdraai and is 40 kilometres from Johannesburg.
+This site is in between the Sterkfontein and Kromdraai and is 40 kilometers from Johannesburg.
 It is a rich site hominid site which you will be glad to visit.

 This is another rich historical site in the Cradle of Humankind, South Africa where a lot of human fossils and thousands of animal fossils have been discovered.
 It is located near the Sterkfontein caves.

 Another interesting you will like to see is the popular wonder cave.
 Located near Kromdraai in the Cradle of Humankind, it is a little over an hour’s drive from Johannesburg.
-It is said to have been discovered the 1890s and is the third largest and beautifully decorated cave in South Africa.
+It is said to have been discovered in the 1890s and is the third largest and most beautifully decorated cave in South Africa.
 This is a place to see.

 There is no difficult physical activity required to get into the cave as there are about 88 steps that take you in and out of the cave.
 The scenery is just breathtaking.